MonoidMusician/blog/sources/unicode.md

 ### Endianness

-I am hoping I do not have to cover endianness here …
+I am hoping I do not have to cover endianness here&nbsp;…

 ### Unpaired Surrogates